 - Cursor:

-- Read the image values under the cursor.
+- Read pixel values under the cursor.
 Lock the cursor by clicking on .
+You can adjust the cursor position using the sliders located on the top and left sides of the canvas.

 - Profiles: